Ultrawipf/OpenFFBoard/doc/cogging_analysis.md

 *   **Negligible Dynamics**: It is slow enough that Back-EMF, rotor inertia, and phase lag are negligible.
 The torque measured is almost purely the sum of friction and cogging.

 ### Why 1kHz Sampling & Control?
-The choice of a synchronous 1kHz loop for both the PID and DFT is driven by signal integrity:
+The choice of a synchronous 1kHz loop for both the PID and DFT is driven by signal integrity and temporal alignment:
+*   **Synchronous SPI**: The system uses blocking synchronous register writes (`writeReg`) instead of DMA/Async to ensure that torque commands and position samples remain strictly aligned in time within the 1ms window.
 *   **Encoder Quantization**: At this speed, a standard encoder (e.g., 65k CPR) provides ~8 transitions per millisecond.
 Sampling faster (e.g., 10kHz) would result in many samples with 0 or 1 transitions, creating massive noise in the PID's derivative term ($K_d$) and polluting the DFT.
 *   **Nyquist Margin**: For 128 harmonics at 0.125Hz, the highest frequency of interest is ~16Hz.
 1kHz provides an oversampling ratio of **60x**, ensuring excellent anti-aliasing.
 *   **Temporal Averaging**: By integrating 1kHz samples into the DFT, we perform a natural temporal average of the torque on each encoder quantization step, which significantly cleans the measurement before harmonic extraction.